Phone: (213) 736-1064

 JD, Georgetown University

-After 10 years of practice and 12 years on the Loyola faculty, Cindy Archer was appointed the Director of Lawyering Skills.
+After 10 years of practice and 12 years on the Loyola faculty, Professor Cindy Archer was appointed the Director of Lawyering Skills.
 As such she coordinates a program with 13 full time faculty members.
-Cindy is also the inaugural Director of Concentration Programs at Loyola.
-In this position, she has helped to develop Loyola’s ten Concentration programs.
-As Director Cindy not only provides administrative guidance to faculty advisors and course counseling for students, but oversees the development of curriculum in a number of the programs.
+Archer is also the inaugural Director of Concentration Programs at Loyola.
+In this position, she has helped to develop Loyola’s ten Concentration Programs.
+As Director Archer not only provides administrative guidance to faculty advisors and course counseling for students, but oversees the development of curriculum in a number of the programs.
 For example, she created and taught the Civil Litigation Skills Practicum simulation course which is a capstone course for the Civil Litigation and Advocacy Concentration.
 Finally, she enjoys the opportunity to further develop relationships with alumni and practitioners seeking to support the students with externship opportunities, mentoring and training.

-Cindy developed her love for skills training as a law student at Georgetown where served as a teaching fellow in the Legal Research and Writing Program there, and as a moot court team coach.
-After law school, Cindy honed her own professional skills as a business litigation associate with highly respected law firms in Los Angeles and Michigan spending the final seven years practicing with Sheppard, Mullin, Richter & Hampton (Orange County) litigating commercial disputes, employment discrimination claims and bad faith insurance tort litigation.
+Professor Archer developed her love for skills training as a law student at Georgetown where served as a teaching fellow in the Legal Research and Writing Program there, and as a moot court team coach.
+After law school, Archer honed her own professional skills as a business litigation associate with highly respected law firms in Los Angeles and Michigan spending the final seven years practicing with Sheppard, Mullin, Richter & Hampton (Orange County) litigating commercial disputes, employment discrimination claims and bad faith insurance tort litigation.

 Associate Dean for Faculty